NCERT Solutions for Class 10 Geography Chapter 2 Forest and Wildlife Resources

 (ii) How have human activities affected the depletion of flora and fauna?
 Explain.

-Answer: Several human activities have affected the depletion of flora and fauna and has led to a decline in India’s biodiversity.
+Answer: Human activities have significantly contributed to the depletion of flora and fauna through various means.
 The main factors responsible for this damage are:

 4. Answer the following questions in about 120 words.